apalache-mc/apalache/index.md

  lengths.

  1. Write your own **exploration scripts** over symbolic actions, including the feedback from the implementation.
+See [JSON RPC Server][].

 To understand, how these three approaches play together, see the [[blogpost]][Ben-Or] on Model checking safety of Ben-Or's Byzantine consensus